arsoninstigator/arsoninstigator/README.md

 - learning foreign languages (i speak 5 and am learning more)
 - watching classic films that are murder mysteries / police procedurals
 - listening to taylor swift and true crime podcasts (look @ my last.fm)
-- linguistics (esp etymology), evolution of weapons of mass destruction & criminology
+- linguistics (esp etymology), evolution of weapons of mass destruction, criminology

  📫 contact me:
-send me an [email](mailto:arsoninstigator@proton.me), connect w me on pinterest, discord, goodreads, spotify etc. or contact me via [slack](https://hackclub.slack.com/team/U07BBK4KHUK)
+send me an [email](mailto:arsoninstigator@proton.me), or contact me via [slack](https://hackclub.slack.com/team/U07BBK4KHUK)

 <!--
 **arsoninstigator/arsoninstigator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.